Al-Askari Shrine: History

-Bombings

 2006 attack

 On 22 February 2006, at 6:55 am local time (03:55 UTC) explosions occurred at the shrine, effectively destroying its golden dome and severely damaging the shrine.
-Several men belonging to Iraqi insurgent groups affiliated with Al-Qaida, one wearing a military uniform, had earlier entered the mosque, tied up the guards there and set explosives, resulting in the blast.
+Several men belonging to Iraqi insurgent groups affiliated with Al-Qaeda, one wearing a military uniform, had earlier entered the mosque, tied up the guards there and set explosives, resulting in the blast.
 Two bombs were set off by five to seven men dressed as personnel of the Iraqi Special Forces who entered the shrine during the morning.

 Time magazine reported at the time of the 2006 bombing that:

 al-Askari [is] one of Shi'ite Islam's holiest sites, exceeded in veneration only by the shrines of Najaf and Karbala.
 Even Samarra's Sunnis hold al-Askari in high esteem.
 The expression 'to swear by the shrine' is routinely used by both communities".

 2007 attack

 At around 8 am on 13 June 2007, operatives belonging to al-Qaeda in Iraq destroyed the two remaining 36 m golden minarets flanking the dome's ruins.
 No fatalities were reported.
 Iraqi police reported hearing "two nearly simultaneous explosions coming from inside the mosque compound at around 8 am".
 A report from state-run Iraqiya Television stated that "local officials said that two mortar rounds were fired at the two minarets".